Stan Boardman: Other appearances

 Boardman took part in an episode of Through the Keyhole in 1987, and was also a subject on This Is Your Life in 1995.

 Boardman appeared in the 2000 gangster film set in Liverpool, Going Off Big Time.

 In June 2006 he had a hit with "Stan's World Cup Song", which reached No. 15 in the UK Singles Chart.

 Fellow comedian Peter Kay wrote about him in his second autobiography Saturday Night Peter; in it he describes his early days on the comedy circuit and being on the bill with Boardman who at the time had the nickname Stan "The German Fokker" Boardman.

 In June 2009, Boardman appeared on Celebrity Wife Swap, and in October 2011 he appeared with his daughter, Andrea Boardman, on the celebrity version of Coach Trip.

 In 2025, his son Paul wrote his fathers' biography, "My Life Story" detailing his fathers' early traumas and his road to success.
-The book is officially published on the 10 October, with part of the proceeds going to several charitable causes.
+The book was officially published on the 10th of October, with part of the proceeds going to several charitable causes.